Employment Rights Act - summary

 - Jo Heyworth

-The Employment Rights Bill is expected to become law later in 2025.
+The Employment Rights Bill became law in 2025.
 This means important changes to employment law.

 Area of Law/ the Bill | Date of change, or proposed date of change | Summary of the change | Policy or document that is likely to need amending and updating.